jtbry/superbot_panel/server/README.md

 ## About This
-This is the back-end server for [guilded super bot](https://github.com/Osamu01/superbot) This app runs independent of both the bot and client front-end (made in react) This app will act simply as a REST API and websocket server.
+This is the back-end server for [guilded super bot](https://github.com/Osamu01/superbot).
+This app runs independent of both the bot and client front-end (made in react).
+This app will act simply as a REST API and websocket server.

 ## Code Conventions
-JSDoc comments on all exported functions camelCase for all variable and function names
+JSDoc comments on all exported functions.

+camelCase for all variable and function names.

 ## Migrations
 Any changes to the database will be tracked and applied via a migrations sytem.
 The ORM library we are using is called Sequelize.